Aluminum Wiring in your Home!

 One is to ensure that all Wires are Properly Terminated with the use of NOLAX COMPOUND,

-Second is to ensure that all Terminations are done right and were they are connected to Devices ensure that the all Wires are Terminated with NOLAX COMPOUND, and that the Device is an Aluminum accepting Device.
+Second is to ensure that all Terminations are done right and were they are connected to Devices ensure that all Wires are Terminated with NOLAX COMPOUND, and that the Device is an Aluminum approved accepting Device.

 We always recommend that when and were possible to remove and replace all Aluminum Wires in order to avoid and reduce the risk of a potentially dangerous situation (Fire, Personal Injury, Death,).
 It is also strongly recommended that all Aluminum Wires be removed and/or replaced in its entirety.
 This would be an ideal and proper way to deal with a potentially hazardous and Life threatening condition of pre-existing wiring.